KAN vs LSTM Performance in Time Series Forecasting: Model Development

 \subsection{LSTM Results}

-The results, summarised in Table \ref{table_lstm}, show the training and test MSE and RMSE for various configurations.
-Training error indicates how well the model has learned the patterns in the training set, while test error measures generalisation ability on unseen data.
-A small training error but large test error suggests overfitting, whereas high errors in both indicate under-fitting \cite{rmse_mse_traning_explaing}.
+Table~\ref{table_lstm} summarises the training and test MSE and RMSE for the LSTM configurations evaluated.
+Training error reflects how well a model has learned the patterns in the training data, while test error measures its ability to generalise to unseen observations.
+A low training error paired with a high test error indicates overfitting, whereas high errors in both suggest underfitting~\cite{rmse_mse_traning_explaing}.
+Since no fixed random seed was used (see Section~\ref{sec:comparison_protocol}), each row represents a single run with a distinct random initialisation and train/test split.

-The configurations demonstrate how LSTM performance varies with hyperparameters.
-Deeper networks (6 layers) show degraded performance compared to shallower ones due to vanishing gradients and optimisation difficulties in recurrent architectures \cite{dasRnn2023}.
-The high training error in 6-layer configurations indicates the model struggles to learn effectively, likely due to gradient flow issues rather than overfitting.
-The 2-layer, 10-unit tanh configuration achieved optimal performance (test RMSE: 0.0745), balancing model capacity with trainability.
+The results illustrate how LSTM performance varies with architectural choices.
+Deeper networks (6 layers) consistently underperform shallower configurations, a pattern consistent with known vanishing gradient and optimisation difficulties in deep recurrent architectures~\cite{dasRnn2023}.
+The elevated training error observed in 6-layer configurations suggests these models struggle to learn effectively, pointing to gradient flow limitations rather than overfitting.
+The 2-layer, 10-unit tanh configuration achieved the strongest overall performance, with a best test RMSE of 0.0745, reflecting a favourable balance between model capacity and trainability.

+For configurations evaluated across multiple runs, Table~\ref{table_lstm_stats} reports the mean and standard deviation of test RMSE to characterise run-to-run variability.
+This variability arises from both random weight initialisation and varying train/test splits, as no fixed seed was applied.

-Figure \ref{fig:lstm_performance} provides a visual representation of the training and test RMSE values across different LSTM model configurations, clearly illustrating the performance variations with different architectural choices.
+Figure~\ref{fig:lstm_performance} visualises the training and test RMSE values across all LSTM configurations, illustrating the performance variation associated with different architectural choices.